Gigi & Nate: Box office

 The film was released alongside Honk for Jesus.
 Save Your Soul. and made $990,279 from 1,184 theaters in its opening weekend, and a total of $1.3 million over the four-day Labor Day frame.
 65% of the audience was female, 67% was over the age of 35, and 64% was white.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 16% based on 31 reviews, with an average rating of 5.1/10.
 The website's critics consensus reads: "There's no denying Gigi & Nates good intentions -- but it's also impossible to ignore this cloying drama's clunky execution."
 Metacritic assigned the film a weighted average score of 45 out of 100, based on seven critics, indicating "mixed or average" reviews.
 Audiences polled by PostTrak gave the film an 81% overall positive score, with 60% saying they would definitely recommend it.

+Animal welfare concerns

+The film was criticized by animal welfare groups such as Born Free USA and PETA for falsely portraying primates as service animals, inadvertently fueling the trade in pet monkeys.
+Born Free's Devan Schowe noted:[S]cenes that convey moments of compassion and empathy towards Nate were largely filmed using the animated version of Gigi, while Allie, the real-life "actor" capuchin, appears in scenes that communicate aggression and frustration...
+[I]n order to tell the story the filmmakers want to tell – about the emotional connection between Nate and Gigi – the scenes of closeness between human and wild animal had to be fabricated using animation.